dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 [DAG-Rider](https://arxiv.org/abs/2102.08325),
 [Tusk](https://arxiv.org/abs/2105.11827), and
 [Bullshark](https://arxiv.org/abs/2201.05677"),
-are considerably more complex.
+are quite complex.

 In this post, I will illustrate a simple spin on DAG-based BFT<sup>**</sup> Consensus protocols, referred to as **Fin**.
-Fin operates precisely as you might expect and is quite possibly the simplest way to embed BFT Consensus in a DAG.
+Fin operates precisely as you might expect and is quite possibly the simplest way to embed BFT Consensus in a DAG: occasionally, a leader marks a position in the DAG a "proposal", 2F+1 **(Note, I believe F+1 suffice) confirm the proposal, and everything preceding the proposal becomes committed.
+Both proposals and votes are cast by simply injecting into transmissions a single value -- a view number -- which the DAG transport never has to wait for.
-It is also extremely efficient: when the network in stable, it requires only two network latencies to reach consensus on all the transactions that have accumulated in the DAG.
+Fin is also extremely efficient: when the network in stable, it requires only two network latencies to reach consensus on all the transactions that have accumulated in the DAG.

-Fin is meant for pedagogical purposes, not as a full-fledged BFT Consensus system design.
+This post is meant for pedagogical purposes, not as a full-fledged BFT Consensus system design.
-The main takeaway from Fin is that by separating reliable transaction dissemination from Consensus, BFT Consensus based on a DAG can be made simple and highly performant at the same time.
+The main takeaway is that by separating reliable transaction dissemination from Consensus, BFT Consensus based on a DAG can be made simple and highly performant at the same time.

 <pre style="font-size: 9px;">